Teeth whitening: what you need to know about how to whiten your teeth

 Professional laser teeth whitening with a dentist

-Teeth whitening with moulds at home
+Teeth whitening at home

-It’s also possible to whiten teeth in various stages at home by using teeth-whitening moulds - always under the supervision of your dentist.
+It’s possible to whiten teeth in various stages at home using teeth whitening kits or moulds prepared by your dentist.
 Your dental specialist will prescribe you a teeth whitening gel and explain how to use it at home and how to care for your teeth while doing so.
-Depending on the colour of your enamel and the nature of your teeth, they should direct you to the product that best matches your needs.

 Your dentist should also indicate the suggested length of use and how often you should repeat the teeth whitening procedure.
 Teeth whitening with moulds requires several sessions at home to obtain a whiter smile.

-Your dentist should advise you on how to proceed and on the number of sessions required to obtain your desired result
+Your dentist should advise you on how to proceed and on the number of sessions required to obtain your desired result.

 How to get whiter teeth: how does teeth whitening work?